unforgivenvirtuoso/psychedelic_invaders/README.md

 # psychedelic_invaders
 flying first person shooter space alien game with a psychedelic theme in c++

-links to the assets used can be find the the milestone2report.pdf in the docs folder
+links to the assets used can be found in the milestone2report.pdf in the docs folder

 link to the engine